linzeyang/metasearch/README.md

         </Files>
         </Directory>
         ```
-    3. Run Apache and locate `http://your-domain:port/metasearch/` in your browser.
+    3. Run Apache and go to `http://your-domain:port/metasearch/` in your browser.

 ## Contact me:
-Zeyang Lin
 zeyanglin2013@gmail.com